JESUS CHRIST DID NOT TEACH HELL

 Jesus says that the sins of those unbelieving Pharisees standing before Him will not be forgiven during ‘this age’, nor will their sins be forgiven in ‘the age to come’, but Jesus did not say that their sins will remain unforgiven for all ages.

 All unbelievers, even those self-righteous Pharisees who blasphemed against God’s Holy Spirit, will be humbled and repent during the Lake of Fire Judgement Age, which is the Sixth Age in God’s Plan for All.
 This is when all of them will be forgiven, as explained in Chapter 12.
 Remember, Jesus Christ died to forgive the sins of the whole world.
 Also, Jesus’s last and most important prayer to Father God, before He died on the cross, was to ask for the forgiveness of all those who were in agreement to crucify Him.
-No doubt, the Pharisees who blasphemed against the Holy Spirit are also included in that group, and they will repent, be forgiven and reconciled to God in the Lake of Fire Judgement Age, and enter the Kingdom of God.
+There is no doubt that the Pharisees who blasphemed against the Holy Spirit were also included in that group, and they will repent, be forgiven and reconciled to God in the Lake of Fire Judgement Age, and enter the Kingdom of God.

 What about the resurrection of condemnation?